The Kimberley School Sixth Form is a great place to learn.

 Our Common Room offers a study space with access to computers during lesson times.
 Whilst during lunch and break times the Common Room has its own canteen where you can sit and relax with friends.

 Students have the opportunity to join a variety of Student Committees to develop their organisational and leadership skills.

 Our Wednesday afternoon Enrichment programme offers students a range of activities including the Duke of Edinburgh award scheme.

-Sixth Form application forms and prospectuses can be located in the Student Centre at The Kimberley School.
-For any other information about the Sixth Form, please feel free to contact the school and ask for the Sixth Form Performance Leader Mrs Livings, Assistant Sixth Form Performance Leader Ms Yemm or the Sixth Form Co-ordinator Mrs Booth or the Year 12 Performance Leader Miss Iwanczuk.
+Sixth Form application forms can be found HERE and prospectuses can be located in the Student Centre at The Kimberley School.
+For any other information about the Sixth Form, please feel free to contact the school and ask for the Sixth Form Performance Leader Mrs Livings, the Sixth Form Co-ordinator Mrs Booth or the Year 12 Performance Leader Miss Iwanczuk.

 AS/A2 Subject Information